praveen-palanisamy/macad-gym/README.md

 For the naming convention, we refer to [MACAD-Gym](https://arxiv.org/abs/1911.04175).
 The currently provided scenarios were refactored from the same work to maintain consistency in line with the original effort in providing reproducibility and benchmarking scenarios.
 You can customize the configurations and eventually contribute with new configurations starting from provided XML [examples](/carla_gym/scenarios) and respecting the current naming convention.
 Here is an example (reported from the official [repo](https://github.com/praveen-palanisamy/macad-gym/)):
 ![MACAD-Gym Naming Conventions](docs/images/macad-gym-naming-conventions.png)

-### Developer Contribution Guide
+### Contributing
 Your effort is well appreciated.
-If you want to contribute to the development of carla-gym, please follow the instructions provided in the CONTRIBUTING.md file.
+If you want to contribute to the development of Carla-gym:

-Thank you for your interest and effort in contributing to

-### Contributing

 - Fork & branch
 - Happy coding time
 - Check all is in order running `pre-commit run --all-files`